TOPIC: What Is The Best Workout To Increase Speed And Agility?

 How Can You Increase Your Speed & Agility?
 Be Specific?

-Speed is very important, especially if you are training for sports.
+Speed is important, especially if you train for sports.
 Speed can be increased by various exercises in the gym, sprints on the track or by various exercise programs such as plyometrics.
 For most sports like basketball or football, leg speed is extremely important.
 In this article, I will show you all the secrets to become quicker and therefore more dangerous in your sport.

 Stretching: